loconomics/loconomics/docs/Other/Setting up a dev site.md

 ## Setting up a new database
 - Create a backup of current dev database
-- Create a database using the dev backup named devYOURNAME (either on your local machine or ask @dani0198 or @iagosrl for one on the server)
+- Create a database using the dev backup named devYOURNAME (either on your local machine or ask @joshdanielson or @iagosrl for one on the server)

 ## Setting up the app code
 - Copy the dev folder to your local machine to make these changes: